phetsims/natural-selection/doc/implementation-notes.md

 * [GenerationClock](https://github.com/phetsims/natural-selection/blob/master/js/common/model/GenerationClock.js) is responsible for the elapsed time in generations
 * [GenePool](https://github.com/phetsims/natural-selection/blob/master/js/common/model/GenePool.js) is the collection of genes that are present in the bunny population
 * There is one instance of [Gene](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Gene.js) for fur, teeth, and ears.
-They live in the [GenePool](https://github.com/phetsims/natural-selection/blob/master/js/common/model/GenePool.js) and they globally determine dominance relationship, and whether a mutation is going to occur.
+They live in the [GenePool](https://github.com/phetsims/natural-selection/blob/master/js/common/model/GenePool.js) and they globally determine mutations and dominance relationships.

 Living things are instances of [Organism](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Organism.js).
 There are 3 subclasses of Organism: